taeewonnn/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User enters tags of the contacts or invitees he wants to export.
-2. Eventy exports the contacts or invitees along with the specified tags to a csv file </br>
+2. Eventy exports the specified details of the contacts or invitees to a csv file </br>
    *Use case ends*

 **Extensions:**